danielmeijer/trazeo-web/MIGRATION.md

 - Spool changed to: /smail/spool

-If are using Docker, you need create it in Docker PHP container
+If are using Docker, you need create it in Docker PHP container:

 ```
     mkdir /smail/spool -p